Alfa Romeo 105/115 Series Coupés: Giulia Sprint GT Veloce (1965–1968)

 There were three versions of the GT Veloce 1600 Version 1 (FIA 5126 Group 1, early): Had deep rear arches and Dunlop brakes front and rear.
 Version 2:(Referred to as Group 2 in FIA 5126).
 Had deep rear arches and ATE adapters on the front Dunlop uprights to take ATE calipers.
 The rear axle had ATE calipers.
-The Group 2 (Version 2) cars were built with limited slips diffs and with different ratios in the gearbox and a selection of wheel widths 5", 5.5" and 6" on a 15" diameter rim as well as some other features.
+The Group 2 (Version 2) cars were built with limited-slip differentials and with different ratios in the gearbox and a selection of wheel widths 5-inch, 5.5-inch and 6-inch on a 15-inch diameter rim as well as some other features.
 Version 3 (FIA 5126 Group 1, late): Had high arches and solid ATE uprights, with no adapters as seen in the article in Classic Cars magazine page 88 April 1997.
 The rear axle had ATE calipers.
 Production of the GT Veloce 1600 started in 1965 for LHD cars and 1966 for RHD cars.

 There were only 6 colors for the interior seats of the GT Veloce 1600.
 Two colors for leather were dark brown or red, plus two colors for vinyl they were mid grey (nero fumo) or light tan (cuoio) and two colors for a cloth/vinyl combination grey/mid grey (panno grigio unito-finta pelle nero fumo) and light tan/tan (panno cammello-finta pelle cuoio).
 There were only 4 colours for the door cards two for leather: dark brown leather (pelle testa di moro) or red leather (pelle rossa) and two for vinyl they were mid grey (nero fumo) or light tan (cuoio).
 Sources FIA documents, Alfa Romeo Italian language parts catalogue, Classic Cars magazine 1997 and Steve105:{moderator for Alfabb}.